antonfirsov/docs/2022/11-Nov/dotnet-7-ga/dotnet-7-ga.md

 ```

 For more information on our partnership with Canonical and ARM, read [.NET 6 is now in Ubuntu 22.04](https://devblogs.microsoft.com/dotnet/dotnet-6-is-now-in-ubuntu-2204).

+### 64-bit IBM Power support

+In addition to x64 architecture (64-bit Intel/AMD), ARM64 (64-bit ARM) and s390x (64-bit IBM Z), .NET is now also available for the ppc64le (64-bit IBM Power) architecture targeting RHEL 8.7 and RHEL 9.1.

+With the availability to now run natively on Power, the 25,000 plus IBM Power customers can consolidate existing .NET apps on Windows x86 to run on the same Power platform as their IBM i and AIX business apps and databases.
+Doing so can significantly improve sustainability with up to a 5x smaller carbon footprint combined with on-premises pay-as-you-go scaling for RHEL and OpenShift capacity while delivering industry leading end-to-end-enterprise transaction and data security.

 ## Modern

  .NET 7 is built for modern cloud native apps, mobile clients, edge services and desktop technologies.
 Create mobile experiences using a single codebase without compromising native performance using .NET MAUI.
 Build responsive Single Page Applications (SPA) that run in your browser and offline as Progressive Web Apps (PWA) using familiar technologies like C# and Razor templates.
 These faster modern experiences aren't just for new applications.
 The .NET Upgrade Assistant will provide feedback about compatibility and in some cases completely migrate your apps to .NET 6 and .NET 7.